 The 8pre as an optical converter

-The 8pre is two products in one: a FireWire audio interface and an 8-channel analog-to-digital converter.
+The 8pre is two products in one: a USB audio interface and an 8-channel analog-to-digital converter.

-When the 8pre is not connected to a computer via a Firewire cable, the front panel "Mode" LED changes from "Interface" to "Converter".
+When the 8pre is not connected to a computer with a USB cable, the front panel "Mode" LED changes from "Interface" to "Converter".
 In this mode, the 8pre acts as an 8-channel analog-to-digital converter that can add 8 mic inputs to another ADAT optical-equipped audio interface, digital mixer or other device.

 For example, if you already own an 828, 896 or Traveler interface, you can connect the 8pre to the optical bank on your MOTU interface to seamlessly integrate the 8pre's additional eight mic inputs into your MOTU interface CueMix mixer or host software mixer.